Albert Durrant Watson

 Albert Durrant Watson (January 8, 1859 – May 3, 1926) was a Canadian poet, and physician.

 Life

 He graduated from Victoria University, and Edinburgh University.
 He practiced medicine for more than forty years in the city of Toronto.

 Watson was born in a family of a reformer in politics and a Methodist in religion.
 He held a series of seances from 1918 to 1920 by medium Louis Benjamin.
 He joined the Bahá'í Faith in 1920, was active in the Toronto community, and publishing poems related to the religion in the 1920s in and beyond Bahá'í publications.

+The earliest known published assertion that we are stardust ("our bodies are star-stuff") is in Watson's 1913 book.